lmorg/murex/docs/user-guide/interactive-shell.md

 ### Syntax Completion

-Like with most IDEs, _murex_ will auto close brackets et al.
+Like with most IDEs, Murex will auto close brackets et al.

 [![asciicast](https://asciinema.org/a/408029.svg)](https://asciinema.org/a/408029)